-Heather D. Curtis is an associate professor in the department of religion at Tufts University, where she also serves as a member of the core faculties for American Studies, International Relations and the Tisch College of Citizenship & Public Service.
+Heather D. Curtis is associate professor in the department of religion at Tufts University, where she also serves as a member of the core faculties for American Studies, International Relations, and the Tisch College of Citizenship and Public Service.
 Curtis received her doctorate in the history of Christianity and American religion from Harvard University in 2005.
 She is the author of Faith in the Great Physician: Suffering and Divine Healing in American Culture, 1860–1900 (Johns Hopkins University Press, 2007) which was awarded the Frank S. and Elizabeth D. Brewer prize from the American Society of Church History for the best first book in the history of Christianity.
-Her current research project, Holy Humanitarians: American Evangelicals and Global Aid (under contract with Harvard University Press) examines the crucial role popular religious media and evangelical missionaries played in the extension of U.S. philanthropy at home and abroad from the late-nineteenth to the early-twentieth century.
+Her current research project, Holy Humanitarians: American Evangelicals and Global Aid (under contract with Harvard University Press) examines the crucial role popular religious media and evangelical missionaries played in the extension of U.S. philanthropy at home and abroad from the late nineteenth to the early twentieth century.
 Articles on aspects of this research have been published in Material Religion; Church History; and The International Bulletin of Missionary Research.

 Thomas David is professor at the Institute of Economic and Social History at the University of Lausanne and director of the College of Humanities at the Ecole Polytechnique Fédérale de Lausanne (EPFL).
-He is the coauthor of The Invention of Race.
-Scientific and Popular Representations, Routledge, 2015 (with N. Bancel et D. Thomas) and The Power of Corporate Networks: A Comparative and Historical Perspective, Routledge 2015 (with G. Westerhuis).
+He is coauthor of The Invention of Race.
+Scientific and Popular Representations, with N. Bancel and D. Thomas (Routledge, 2015) and The Power of Corporate Networks: A Comparative and Historical Perspective, with G. Westerhuis (Routledge, 2015).

 Heide Fehrenbach is Board of Trustees Professor and Distinguished Research Professor in the history department at Northern Illinois University.
 She previously taught at Emory University and Colgate University.
-She is author of three books: Cinema in Democratizing Germany (Chapel Hill, 1995); Race after Hitler: Black Occupation Children in Postwar Germany and America (Princeton, 2005); and, with Rita Chin, Geoff Eley, and Atina Grossmann, After the Nazi Racial State: Difference and Democracy in Germany and Europe (Ann Arbor, 2009); with Uta Poiger she edited Transactions, Transgressions, Transformations: American Culture in Western Europe and Japan (New York, 2000).
+She is the author of three books: Cinema in Democratizing Germany (Chapel Hill, 1995); Race after Hitler: Black Occupation Children in Postwar Germany and America (Princeton, 2005); and, with Rita Chin, Geoff Eley, and Atina Grossmann, After the Nazi Racial State: Difference and Democracy in Germany and Europe (Ann Arbor, 2009); with Uta Poiger she edited Transactions, Transgressions, Transformations: American Culture in Western Europe and Japan (New York, 2000).
 Her research has been supported by fellowships from the American Council of Learned Societies, the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the American Academy in Berlin and the Deutscher Akademischer Austauschdienst.
-She is currently at work on a book-length study of child-centered humanitarian imagery in the 20th century.
+She is currently at work on a book-length study of child-centered humanitarian imagery in the twentieth century.

 Kevin Grant teaches history at Hamilton College.
 He is the author of A Civilised Savagery: Britain and the New Slaveries in Africa, 1884–1926 (2005), and co-editor, with Philippa Levine and Frank Trentmann of Beyond Sovereignty: Britain, Empire and Transnationalism, 1880–1950 (2007).
 He is currently writing a comparative history of hunger strikes in the British Empire.